MelkorBalrog/AutoSafeguard-Analyzer/README.md

 Windows.
 The bundled executable executes `launcher.py` internally so it performs the same dependency installation when run from source.

+The build scripts explicitly include Tkinter and its submodules so the GUI launches correctly when running the packaged executable.
+This prevents `ModuleNotFoundError: No module named 'tkinter'` errors on systems without a full Python installation.

 If a previous build failed and left an `AutoML.spec` file behind, the build scripts now delete it before running PyInstaller so your command line options are always applied.